IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“We are just an advanced breed of monkeys on a minor planet of a very average star.
 But we can **understand the Universe**.
 That makes us something very special.”

+>“The human race is just a chemical scum on a moderate-sized planet, orbiting around a very average star in the outer suburb of one among a hundred billion galaxies.
+We are so insignificant that I can't believe the whole universe exists for our benefit.
+That would be like saying that you would disappear if I closed my eyes.”

+>“There ought to be something very special about the boundary conditions of the universe and what can be more special than that there is no boundary?”

 >“I have lived with the prospect of an early death for the last 49 years.
 I'm not afraid of death, but I'm in no hurry to die.
 I have so much I want to do first ...
 I regard the brain as a computer which will stop working when its components fail.
 There is no heaven or afterlife for broken down computers; that is a fairy story for people afraid of the dark.”

 >“I used to think that information was destroyed in black holes.
 But the <a href="https://en.wikipedia.org/wiki/AdS/CFT_correspondence" target="_blank">AdS/CFT correspondence</a> led me to change my mind.
 This was my biggest blunder, or at least my biggest blunder in science.”

+>“[on the possibility of contact with an alien civilization]: I think it would be a disaster.
+The extraterrestrials would probably be far in advance of us.
+The history of advanced races meeting more primitive people on this planet is not very happy, and they were the same species.
+I think we should keep our heads low.”

+>“Einstein is the only figure in the physical sciences with a stature that can be compared with Newton.
+Newton is reported to have said "If I have seen further than other men, it is because I stood on the shoulders of giants."
+This remark is even more true of Einstein who stood on the shoulders of Newton.
+Both Newton and Einstein put forward a theory of mechanics and a theory of gravity but Einstein was able to base General Relativity on the mathematical theory of curved spaces that had been constructed by <a href="https://en.wikipedia.org/wiki/Bernhard_Riemann" target="_blank">Riemann</a> while Newton had to develop his own mathematical machinery.
+It is therefore appropriate to acclaim Newton as the greatest figure in mathematical physics and the Principia is his greatest achievement.”

 ― <a href="https://en.wikipedia.org/wiki/Stephen_Hawking" target="_blank">Stephen Hawking</a>